 |2019 Annual Gala|

 The BEPC Gala Committee is pleased to announce that we will be returning to the beautiful Boston Park Plaza on Wednesday May 22, 2019 with Emmy Award winner Kelley Tuthill as our emcee for the 2019 Gala.
-We will begin with our concurrent Leadership and Welcome Receptions at 5:30pm followed by a plated dinner and BEPC Excellence Award recipient along with the President's Award recipient.
+We will begin with our invitation only Leadership Reception followed by the Welcome Receptions at 5:30pm.
+We will then have a plated dinner and celebrate the BEPC Excellence Award recipient along with the President's Award recipient.
 This special night will close with desserts and aperitif.

 Kelley Tuthill is an Emmy Award winning former TV journalist, author and breast cancer survivor/advocate.
 She is a frequent speaker at businesses and non-profit organizations where she shares her personal story of resilience as well as the inspirational stories of those she covered as a news reporter.
 She is an engaging emcee, speaker, moderator and host for charity and business events.